UNDERCOVER VIDEOS OF BDS BOARD OF DIRECTORS MEETINGS NOW VIEWABLE ON THE WEB: PASTE THiS URL IN YOUR BROWSER TO WATCH:

 The next week was slightly different.
 I understood that the IDF-soldiers were really nice, they treated me and all Palestinians with respect.
 During lunchtime I decided to go up to the PLO apartment and take a coffee.
 I stood with my coffee cup looking out at downtown Hebron, with full view of the Hebron Arab zouk.
 From nowhere I see two guys going out from a car, taking out guns, starting to shoot intensively at the market.
 It was several hundreds of shots.
 The zouk was buzzing with families.
 They started their shooting spree, everyone tried to ran away, I filmed it from the onset.
 Their shooting spree lasting so long that I had the time to walk up to our rooftop continue filming while the shooting spree continued.
 Here you have Hamas.

-Afterwards I ran down alerted my activist collegues, alerted the IDF soldiers, called our coordinators.
+Afterwards I ran down alerted my activist colleagues, alerted the IDF soldiers, called our coordinators.
 The IDF closed the checkpoint.
 Beefed up all soldier presence.
-This was the first Hamas attack in the West Bank, their bid on gaining power after they succesfully did that in Gaza.
+This was the first Hamas attack in the West Bank, their bid on gaining power after they successfully did that in Gaza.
 PA president Mahmoud Abbas instated a state of emergency lasting several days.
 The only ones being safe was the small community of Palestinians, Jews and us distorted foreign activists being secure thanks to the IDF checkpoint and security within the Israeli controlled area.
-I was actually happy that the IDF had a checkpoint there, guaranteing our security from the crazyness of Hamas.
+I was actually happy that the IDF had a checkpoint there, guaranteeing our security from the craziness of Hamas.

 The irony did not cross my mind at the time, that I went to Hebron to document Israeli war crimes but came home with IDF-humanism and Palestinian war crimes.